New premium of life insurers up 27% on year at Rs 13,698 cr in February

 Among the private sector life insurers, SBI Life reported new premium of Rs 709.72 crore in the 11th month of this fiscal, up 32 per cent; HDFC Standard Life witnessed a jump of 80.4 per cent in new premium at Rs 1190.90 crore during the month.

-Of the others, ICICI Prudential Life had new business worth Rs 780.79 crore, down 12 per cent from a year ago, Bajaj Allianz Life was at 49 crore as against Rs 177.51 crore year ago and Birla Sun Life Rs 182.79 crore against Rs 142.43 crore.
+Of the others, ICICI Prudential Life had new business worth Rs 780.79 crore, down 12 per cent from a year ago, Bajaj Allianz Life was at Rs 368.49 crore as against Rs 177.51 crore year ago and Birla Sun Life Rs 182.79 crore against Rs 142.43 crore.

+Bajaj Allianz Life said, this is the highest increase in new business premium for the company among the top players in the insurance industry.
+The growth was 107.59 per cent.

 Cumulatively, all the 24 life insurance companies’ new premium collection during April-February period of this fiscal rose to Rs 1,64,321.18 crore, from Rs 1,40,346.76 crore a year ago period.